$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability: Introduction

 \begin{theorem}[\cite{Mineyev2000}] Let $G$ be a finitely presented group.
 Then $G$ is hyperbolic if and only if $H_\Linfs^2(G;V) = 0$ for every normed vector space $V$.
 Moreover, if $G$ is hyperbolic, then $H_\Linfs^k(G;V) = 0$ for every $k \ge 2$ and every normed vector space $V$. \end{theorem}

-In \Cref{sec:relative_hyperbolicity} we will consider group pairs $(G,\mathcal{H})$, where $G$ is a group and $\mathcal{H}$ is a collection of subgroups of $G$.
-We will define $H_\Linfs^\bullet(G,\mathcal{H};V)$ using the classical relative cohomology theory of Bieri and Eckman \cite{BE1978} with coefficients in $\Linf(G,V)$.
-When the pair $(G,\mathcal{H})$ satisfies a certain finiteness condition, this coincides with the definition given by Gautero and Heusener in \cite{GH2009}.
-We will obtain the following generalization of \Cref{thm:intro_linf_characterizes_hyperbolic}:
+In \Cref{sec:relative_hyperbolicity} we consider group pairs $(G,\mathcal{H})$, where $G$ is a group and $\mathcal{H}$ is a collection of subgroups of $G$.
+We define $H_\Linfs^\bullet(G,\mathcal{H};V)$ using the classical relative cohomology theory of Bieri and Eckman \cite{BE1978} with coefficients in $\Linf(G,V)$.
+When the pair $(G,\mathcal{H})$ satisfies a certain finiteness condition, this coincides with the definition given by Gautero and Heusener \cite{GH2009}.
+We obtain the following generalization of \Cref{thm:intro_linf_characterizes_hyperbolic}: